 Once the decision is made to divorce in Rhode Island, a party must then face the statutory requirements in proceeding with their Rhode Island divorce.

 Each state in the United States has their own process for divorce.
-Rhode Island requires at least one of the parties to be a domiciled inhabitant of Rhode Island for at least one year prior to the filing of the complaint for a divorce.
-There are nuances in the law which allow for an earlier filing of a RI divorce from bed and board, but generally the one-year requirement is the norm.
+Rhode Island requires at least one of the parties to be a domiciled inhabitant of Rhode Island for at least one year prior to the filing of the Complaint for an Absolute Divorce.
+There are nuances in the law which allow for an earlier filing which is known as a Divorce from Bed & Board, but generally a one-year residency requirement is the norm.

-Likewise, absent an emergency condition requiring Motions for Relief, there is also a 60-day waiting period after your Rhode Island divorce petition is filed before the matter can be heard.
-Then, after your divorce is heard, and the Court makes its ruling, there is a 90 day period before the divorce is final.
+Likewise, absent an emergency situation requiring Motions for Relief, there is also a 60-day waiting period after your Rhode Island divorce Complaint is filed before the matter can be heard in Court.
+After your divorce is heard and the Court makes its ruling, there is a 90 day period before the divorce can be finalized.